 How long will I remain in bankruptcy?

 Debtors are required to remain in their Chapter 13 bankruptcy case for at least 36 or 60 months.
-This 36 or 60 month term - known as the applicable commitmen period - is shown on page 1 of your Chapter 13 Plan.
+This 36 or 60 month term - known as the applicable commitmen period - is shown in the top right box on page 1 of Official Form 122C-1.
 If however, unsecured creditors are being repaid in full (i.e., 100%), you may be allowed to shorten your case from the minimum 36 or 60 months.

 What kind of debts do I have?